chr211/cyberTRIP/README.md

 In the development of CyberTRIP, user involvement in the design process was an important aspect, ensuring the platform met the specific needs and expectations of its primary users – the Security Operations Center analysts.
-One of our team members is a junior analyst who routinely uses similar software, so this was very helpful when designing the interface and functionality.
-This team member, along with their SOC managers as stakeholders, played an important role in shaping the project’s trajectory.
+I was a junior analyst who routinely uses similar software, so this was very helpful when designing the interface and functionality.
+Along with the SOC managers as stakeholders, everyone played an important role in shaping the project’s trajectory.
 Interactions with them through feedback sessions and prototype demonstrations were useful in refining the platform's functionalities and user interface.